Coconut Shrimp With Quinoa

 Coconut Shrimp with Quinoa

-With that said, quinoa (pronounced as "Keen-wa") can make anyone "a non-believer" at first try, due to the gritty texture that may arise.
-However, this is really based on how it’s prepared and how in depth it has been cooked.
-In addition, quinoa is easily adaptable as it takes on the flavor of surrounding liquids.
+Quinoa is a power-packed, high-protein seed often prepared as a grain.
+As mentioned in other posts in the Chat Trap Blog, texture is of high consideration for me.
+With that said, quinoa (pronounced as "Keen-wa") can make anyone “a non-believer” at first try, due to the gritty texture that may arise.
+However, this is really based on how it’s prepared and how in-depth it has been cooked.

 Here is what you need: